Logical blocks for fault-tolerant topological quantum computation: Universal block-sets for topological quantum computation based on planar codes

-\textbf{Lattice surgery and Pauli-product measurements}.
-To complete the Clifford operations, we consider the non-destructive measurement of an arbitrary $n$-qubit Pauli operator, known as a Pauli-product measurement (PPM)~\cite{elliott2009graphical} (a general Clifford computation can be performed using a sequence of PPMs alone~\cite{litinski2019game}).
-By non-destructive, we mean that only the specified Pauli is measured, and not, for example, its constituent tensor factors.
+\textbf{Lattice surgery and Pauli product measurements}.
+To complete the Clifford operations, we consider the nondestructive measurement of an arbitrary $n$-qubit Pauli operator, known as a Pauli product measurement (PPM)~\cite{elliott2009graphical} (a general Clifford computation can be performed using a sequence of PPMs alone~\cite{litinski2019game}).
+By nondestructive, we mean that only the specified Pauli is measured, and not, for example, its constituent tensor factors.
 A general PPM $M_{P}: (\mathbb{C}^2)^{\otimes n} \rightarrow (\mathbb{C}^2)^{\otimes n}$, $P \in \mathcal{P}_n$, has a stabilizer given by

 These PPMs can be performed using lattice surgery~\cite{horsman2012surface, litinski2019game}.
-With access to single qubit Cliffords, an arbitrary PPM can be generated using lattice surgery in a fixed basis, such as the $X$-basis as depicted in Fig.~\ref{figAllLogicalBlocks}.
+With access to single-qubit Clifford unitaries, an arbitrary PPM can be generated using lattice surgery in a fixed basis, such as the $X$ basis as depicted in Fig.~\ref{figAllLogicalBlocks}.

 To efficiently perform a general PPM using lattice surgery~\cite{horsman2012surface}, one may utilize planar codes with six corners, as described in Ref.~\cite{litinski2019game}.
-Each six-corner planar code encodes 2 logical qubits and supports representatives of all logical operators $\overline{X}_i$, $\overline{Y}_i$, and $\overline{Z}_i$ of each qubit $i\in \{1,2\}$ on a boundary.
-This enables us to measure arbitrary $n$-qubit Pauli operators in a more efficient way as no single qubit Clifford unitaries or code rotations are required between successive lattice surgery operations.
+Each six-corner planar code encodes two logical qubits and supports representatives of all logical operators $\overline{X}_i$, $\overline{Y}_i$, and $\overline{Z}_i$ of each qubit $i\in \{1,2\}$ on a boundary.
+This enables us to measure arbitrary $n$-qubit Pauli operators in a more efficient way as no single-qubit Clifford unitaries or code rotations are required between successive lattice surgery operations.
 The price to pay is that single-qubit Pauli measurements and preparations can no longer be done in constant time.
 As a further improvement, by utilizing periodic boundary conditions, we can compactly measure any logical Pauli operator on $k$ logical qubits using a block with at most $2kd^3$ volume, as shown in Ref.~\cite{bombin2021interleaving, kim2021faulttolerant}.